PoisotLab/ms_network_prediction/reviews.md

 into models to predict interactions within a given network, such as calculating network-based features, they need to be mentioned here for completeness.

+> Most of what this comment wants is in the previous section (_What network
-> We have an entire section on this (_What network properties should we use to
+> properties should we use to inform our predictions of interactions?_) in which
-> inform our predictions of interactions?_), in which we discuss the potential
+> we discuss the potential and limitations of using network properties for
-> and limitations of only using network properties.
-We argue that the
+> prediction.
+In the former section we argue that the network-based feature
-> network-based feature most likely to provide useful predictions is
+> most likely to provide useful predictions is connectance, as most network
-> connectance, as most network properties highly covary with it.
-We have added
+> properties highly covary with it.
+We have added an addition mention to this
-> an addition mention of using other properties (modularity or embedding) to
+> section on using other network properties (modularity and embedding) for
-> this section.
+> prediction.

 ## Minor points: